During the housing boom of the mid 2000s, real estate investing was at a fever pitch.

 But if you are tenacious, committed to doing the right thing and ready to work hard you will be rewarded.

-Many real estate agents go from selling real estate to investing in real estate as well.
+It is also common for real estate agents to make a jump from selling real estate to investing in it.
 This was my path, and I both help clients and invest my cash into real estate deals.

 2. Buy & Hold